 Residential students who withdraw from the University will receive a refund of room and board charges which have already been billed, less a charge for room and board that takes into account the daily rate for such services in combination with the actual number of days the student resided on-campus prior to the end of their residential occupancy at the University.
 Additionally, the contract a residential student signed with the office of residence life may stipulate a penalty for early termination; any such fee will be added to the student’s account.

 Students should be particularly mindful of the following:

-- The date that will be used for calculation of a potential refund due to withdrawing from the University (referred to herein as the “official withdrawal date” or OWD) will be the date on which the HUB receives the official form signed by all required parties.
+- The date that will be used for calculation of a potential refund due to withdrawing from the University (referred to herein as the “official withdrawal date” or OWD) will be the date on which enrollment services receives the official form signed by all required parties.
 An arrangement with a professor or an advisor will not be recognized as an official change of any sort.

 - Any student who has registered and decides not to attend must officially withdraw from the University.
 Simply not showing up, or ceasing to show up, is not the same as withdrawing from the University.